craneindia/convert-pdf-word-php/readme.markdown

 * Twitter Bootstrap (http://twitter.github.com/bootstrap/)
 * A copy of the source code for these elements are available in /library

-### Background
-I have developed this package to demonstrate, in a simple way, the conversion tools seen in https://github.com/campus-based-publishing/CBPPlatform

 ### Application Structure
 This simple application uses a basic MVC architecture.
 Models/Views/Controllers are found in the /application directory.